 Now, look, I've said many of the same things about the Republican Party.

-It seems that one thing is happening, and that is that Donald Trump is getting them focused, and in spite of themselves, now have a record that they're beginning to accumulate that they can run on and the case that they can make to stay in power for 2018.
+And in spite of themselves, now have a record that they're beginning to accumulate that they can run on and the case that they can make to stay in power for 2018.

-Ted Cruz was really good last night when when he was on Hannity talking about these very things.
+Ted Cruz was really good last night when he was on Hannity talking about these very things.

-You know, the crumbs that you know, millionaire uh Nancy Pelosi talks about, thousand dollar, two thousand dollar bonuses, pay raises, tax cuts resulting in a minimum two thousand dollars per family.
+You know, the crumbs that, you know, millionaire Nancy Pelosi talks about $1,000, $2,000 bonuses, pay raises, tax cuts resulting in a minimum $2,000 per family.

 This is now adding up to be serious money.

-When he talks about energy independence, the energy I've said is that is the gold mine that we've been sitting on for so many years.
+When he talks about all of the companies, including car companies now, coming back and investing in America, in manufacturing centers, in factories, and creating jobs, when he talks about energy independence, energy, I've said, is that is the gold mine that we've been sitting on for so many years.

-And yet now we finally Reagan wanted to open up Anwar, Anwar's opened up, the coal industry saved, more regulations removed than than all presidents combined, and it's done in a year.
+More regulations removed than all presidents combined, and it's done in a year.

 A major track record of success.